agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 how I fare in consulting.
 If all goes well, I could use the few years of experience to do an MBA in a top college and continue killing it.

-I feel at many times that I might not be suited for Management Consulting in top firms, as it is for people who have been achieving all their life.
+I feel at many times that I might not be suited for MC in top firms, as it is for people who have been achieving all their life.
 I thought in the past, that I could never get a 9 in my grades.
 I got many in the second year of my masters.
 I thought in the past that my first job would be a disaster because I knew nothing,